Recipe: Alaskan Halibut with Spring Vegetables

 Halibut season runs March through September, and it’s during this time of year that the flaky, mild fish is at its best.
 At Summer House Santa Monica, Chef Ben Goodnick works with sustainable Alaskan fisheries to bring the fish from boat to plate in fewer than 24 hours, guaranteeing it will be at its peak flavor and freshness.

 We asked Chef Ben to share one of his favorite halibut recipes for spring: Pan-Roasted Alaskan Halibut with ají amarillo-miso glaze and spring vegetable fricassee.
 This fresh plate features spring peas, favas, edamame and a savory and spicy glaze for the halibut made with Peruvian aji amarillo chilis and white miso.
 Ready to whip up some halibut at home tonight?

 Would you rather have Chef Ben prepare your halibut?
-Summer House will be featuring a special halibut dish on their carryout and delivery menu while its in season.
+Summer House will be featuring a special halibut dish for dine-in, carryout and delivery while its in season.